 Doug Mitchell, Board Member

 Doug is a nationally recognized media trainer, project strategist and career coach.
-Dozens of his former students are now working in various media around the world, many of whom you can hear each day on NPR and public radio stations around the United States.
-Doug is a former Knight International Press Fellow, US State Department Visiting Professor and William S. Fulbright Scholar to Chile and spent 21.5 years as a producer and director at NPR, where he still consults and leads on diversity-related, hands-on professional development projects.
-While at NPR, he created and managed a program called “next generation radio” and built NPR’s “Intern Edition.”
-Also, he’s co-director of a start-up camp funded by The Ford Foundation to develop current or former media professionals of color into tomorrow’s company founders and CEOs.
-Doug looks to create substantive, progressive media projects from scratch by seeing what works and what doesn’t and repeating that process as much as necessary.
+Dozens of his former students are now working in various forms of media around the world, many of whom you can hear each day on NPR and public radio stations around the United States.
+Doug is a former Knight International Press Fellow, US State Department Visiting Professor and William S. Fulbright Scholar, all to Chile.
+While at NPR, he founded and still leads a digital-first media training program called “next generation radio” Doug likes to create substantive, progressive media projects from scratch by seeing what works and what doesn’t and repeating that process as much as necessary.

 Alfredo Cruz, Board Member

 Alfredo Cruz, is a Riverside, CA-based public media veteran.
 Former General Manager of NPR/PBS joint licensee KVCR FM/TV and the FNX Channel (First Nations Experience) in San Bernardino, Cruz was born and raised in San Antonio, Texas and is a long-time resident of the Inland Empire.
-Besides serving on the Board of the Latino Public Radio Consortium, he is a Kiplinger and Corporation for Public Broadcasting fellow, and is the winner of two consecutive awards from the National Association of Hispanic Journalists.
-Prior to his post at KVCR, Cruz served as Station Manager at Trinity University’s KRTU in San Antonio, and as President and CEO of KUVO-FM in Denver.
+Alfredo is the recipient of Kiplinger and Corporation for Public Broadcasting fellowships, and winner of two consecutive awards from the National Association of Hispanic Journalists.
+Prior to his post at KVCR, Cruz served as station manager at Trinity University’s KRTU-FM in San Antonio and was President and CEO of KUVO-FM in Denver.
 Cruz has also held positions at KKJZ Long Beach, WBGO Newark, KPBS San Diego, NPR in Washington and at United Nations Radio, New York.